rezitech/teepee/README.md

 Teepee
 ======

 Teepee is a templating language for JavaScript, ideal for creating websites, webapps, or anything else - quickly.
-Teepee is stable, fast, easy, and even lets you control the syntax (and all of this in less than 1KB).
+Teepee is stable, fast, easy, and even lets you control the syntax (and all of this in 1KB).

 Using Teepee
 ------------

 To use Teepee, include this script anywhere in your page.
 You can even hotlink to the latest Teepee.
+Woot!

 	<script src="//raw.github.com/rezitech/teepee/master/teepee.js"></script>